 Step 4.
 Design Your Ideal Closet Space

-Use your list of everything that’s wrong with your closet to create solutions to every problem you noticed.
-Instead of spending a ton of money on an expensive closet system, measure the space you have and get creative with it.
-You can plan to add shelving and drawers, but leave enough space for longer items like dresses.
+Take your list of closet problems and create solutions for each one.
+Rather than splurging on an expensive closet system, start by measuring the available space and getting creative with what you have.
+Consider adding shelving and drawers, but make sure to leave enough room for longer items like dresses.

-The closet “blueprint” doesn’t have to be detailed and can be equivalent of stick figures.
-Just basically outline where the prime real estate area in your closet is, put your go-to’s there, and leave the worst real estate for clothes that are only worn a few times a year.
+Your closet “blueprint” doesn’t need to be detailed, it can be as simple as stick figures.
+The key is identifying the prime real estate areas in your closet, placing your everyday items in these spaces, and reserving the less accessible spots for clothes that are worn just a few times a year.

 Step 5.
 Organize Your Closet Top to Bottom